richardghirst/PiBits/ServoBlaster/README.txt

 Usage: ./servod <options>

 Options:
   --pcm               tells servod to use PCM rather than PWM hardware
                       to implement delays
-  --idle-timeout=N  tells servod to stop sending servo pulses for a
+  --idle-timeout=Nms  tells servod to stop sending servo pulses for a
-                    given output N milliseconds after the last update --min=N           specifies the minimum allowed pulse width, default 50 or 500us
+                      given output N milliseconds after the last update --cycle-time=Nus    Control pulse cycle time in microseconds, default 20000us
+  --step-size=Nus     Pulse width increment step size in microseconds,
+                      default 10us
+  --min={N|Nus|N%}    specifies the minimum allowed pulse width, default
+                      50 steps or 500us
-  --max=N           specifies the maximum allowed pulse width, default
+  --max={N|Nus|N%}    specifies the maximum allowed pulse width, default
-                    250 or 2500us
+                      250 steps or 2500us
   --invert            Inverts outputs
-  --p1pins=<list>   tells servod which pins on the P1 header to use --p5pins=<list>   tells servod which pins on the P5 header to use
+  --dma-chan=N        tells servod which dma channel to use, default 14 --p1pins=<list>     tells servod which pins on the P1 header to use --p5pins=<list>     tells servod which pins on the P5 header to use

 where <list> defaults to "7,11,12,13,15,16,18,22" for p1pins and "" for p5pins.  p5pins is only valid on rev 2 boards.

+min and max values can be specified in units of steps, in microseconds, or as a percentage of the cycle time.
+So, for example, if cycle time is 20000us and step size is 10us then the following are equivalent:

+          --min=50   --min=500us    --min=2.5%

+For the default configuration, example commands to set the first servo to the mid position would be any of:

+  echo 0=150 > /dev/servoblaster        # Specify as a number of steps
+  echo 0=50% > /dev/servoblaster        # Specify as a percentage
+  echo 0=1500us > /dev/servoblaster     # Specify as microseconds
+  echo P1-7=150 > /dev/servoblaster     # Using P1 pin number rather
+  echo P1-7=50% > /dev/servoblaster     # ... than servo number
+  echo P1-7=1500us > /dev/servoblaster

+Servo adjustments may also be specified relative to the current position by adding a '+' or '-' prefix to the width as follows:

+  echo 0=+10 > /dev/servoblaster
+  echo 0=-20 > /dev/servoblaster

 $ sudo ./servod

 Board revision:                  1
 Using hardware:                PWM
+Using DMA channel:              14
 Idle timeout:             Disabled
 Number of servos:                8
 Servo cycle time:            20000us
-Pulse width units:          10us
+Pulse increment step size:      10us
 Minimum width value:            50 (500us)
 Maximum width value:           250 (2500us)
 Output levels:              Normal

 Using P1 pins:               7,11,12,13,15,16,18,22

 Servo mapping:
      0 on P1-7           GPIO-4